Skip to content

 Install Older Versions

-I can also install older versions by visiting the official extension page: https://github.com/MetaMask/metamask-extension/releases
+You can also install older versions by visiting the official extension page: https://github.com/MetaMask/metamask-extension/releases

 Then, select a desired version and download its file: